How to use Betterment Checking provided and issued by nbkc bank, Member FDIC.

 Do both Joint Checking account owners need to approve actions in the account?

 Actions do not require consent from both account owners.
 Either user can close the account, make deposits, withdrawals, and transfers, changes to the connected checking account, and beneficiary changes.
 Please note that both account owners will have a separate login through which they can connect their own funding account to Joint Checking and detail their own beneficiaries.
 To learn more about beneficiaries please see the FAQ question “How is it different than just having a beneficiary?”Read More

 How is it different than just having a beneficiary?

 Two customers with a Joint Checking account have equal ownership of the assets in the account.
 Each owner can transfer, deposit, and withdraw money.
 Upon the death of one of the Joint Checking account owners, the entire ownership is transferred to the surviving account owner.
 On the other hand, a beneficiary does not have access, control, or ownership over the account while the account owner is alive.
 Upon the death of both of the Joint Checking account holders, the assets are transferred to ...Read More

 Are there any limits on transactions?

-Daily ATM Withdrawal Limit: $500 This limit includes any ATM surcharge fees charged by the ATM operator.
+Daily ATM Withdrawal Limit: $510 This limit includes any ATM surcharge fees charged by the ATM operator.
 Remember that we’ll reimburse ATM fees at any ATM worldwide, wherever Visa is accepted.
-Daily Debit Card Transaction Limit: $2,000 Transferring To And From Your Connected Funding Account: Transfer limits are $25,000 per deposit and $10,000 per withdrawal, subject to change at Betterment's discretion.
+Daily Debit Card Transaction Limit: $2,000 Transferring To And From Your Connected Funding Account: Transfer limits may vary based on account tenure and are subject to change at Betterment's discretion.
 In certain situations, the limits may also be temporarily adjusted to accommodate a specific ...Read More

 Managing my account